 Considerations when sharing to older portals

-Web elevation layers cannot be shared to Portal for ArcGIS 10.3.1 or later.
+Web elevation layers cannot be shared to Portal for ArcGIS 10.3.1 or earlier.